Wells Fargo Active Cash® Card review: Best flat-rate cash back card?

 Part of what makes the Wells Fargo Active Cash so enticing is its low ongoing cost and well-rounded zero-interest offers.
-There is no annual fee, no penalty APR and a 15-month 0 percent intro APR for purchases and qualifying balance transfers.
-Depending on your creditworthiness, the 14.99 percent to 24.99 percent variable APR can be lower than the current average interest rate.
+There is no annual fee, no penalty APR and a 15-month 0 percent intro APR for purchases from account opening and qualifying balance transfers from account opening.
+Depending on your creditworthiness, the 18.74 percent, 23.74 percent, or 28.74 percent Variable APR can be lower than the current average interest rate.
 Not a ton of rewards cards offer zero-interest on both purchases and qualifying balance transfers at the moment, so the Active Cash is one of your better options if you want to transfer a balance to a Wells Fargo card or if you have a big purchase coming up.

-Just keep in mind there’s a 3 percent balance transfer fee for the first 120 days from account opening, then up to 5 percent ($5 minimum).
+Just keep in mind there’s an intro 3 percent balance transfer fee ($5 minimum) for the first 120 days from account opening, then up to 5 percent ($5 minimum).
 It’s also worth being aware of the 3 percent foreign transaction fee if you plan to travel with your card.